The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 Anyone who is interested in building their own home is invited to register their interest on the Right to Build Portal (a site set up by the industry body National Custom and Self Build Association or NaCSBA).

-A Right to Build Task Force has also been established by NaCSBA to support local authorities as they work to fulfill their right to build duties.
+A Right to Build Task Force has also been established by NaCSBA to support local authorities as they work to fulfil their Right to Build duties.

 The Right to Build is currently only open to those who want to build their own home in England.
 There is currently no equivalent for Scotland and Northern Ireland.